ACortellari/ACortellari.github.io/tpc/publications_Parti_Gazetesi.md

 # [Publications](firstlevel_publications.md) // Parti Gazetesi

-Parti Gazetesi was a  publication.
+Parti Gazetesi was a bi-weekly publication.
 It published 0 issues in Ankara between  and .

 ## Articles in Scope